5. FLORIDA STATUTES

 5.1 Authority

-Whenever possible, cite to the official codification of Florida law, the Florida Statutes.
-For laws that are not available in the official code, or when desired for clarity or adoption reference, cite in accordance with Florida Rule of Appellate Procedure9.800.
+Whenever possible, cite the official codification of Florida law, the Florida Statutes.
 Beginning in 1999, the Florida Statutes have been published in their entirety annually.
-In the years predating 1999, they were published bi-annually following each odd-year regular session and a supplement was published following each even-year regular session.
+In the years before 1999, they were published bi-annually following each odd-year regular session, and a supplement was published following each even-year regular session.

 5.2 Chapters

 A chapter in the Florida Statutes represents all of the relevant statutory law on a particular subject.
 While the legislature may create specific chapters, the legislature’s Division of Statutory Revision has the final authority to determine where the legislation will be codified.
-This is why some laws do not appear in the statutes where the bill identifies their placement.
+(This is why some laws do not appear in the statutes where the bill identifies their placement.)
 A detailed explanation of the codification procedure can be found in the beginning of any volume of the Florida Statutes.
-A chapter in the Florida Statutes is not a session law chapter.
+Note that a chapter in the Florida Statutes is not a session law chapter.

 5.3 Sections

 Each chapter of the Florida Statutes is further divided into sections.
 The legislature’s Division of Statutory Revision has the final authority over the location of the sections within the chapters.
 The Division provides numerous cross-reference tables in each volume of the statutes.
-A section in the Florida Statutes is not a session law section.
+Note that a section in the Florida Statutes is not a session law section.

 5.4 In Text